 - Preheat oven to 325

-- Grease a loaf pan with butter, sprinkle in some flour and cover all the sides, shaking it around – turn it upside down, pat it, to get out the excess flour
+- Grease a loaf pan with butter, sprinkle in some flour and cover all the sides, shaking it around - turn it upside down and tap to get excess flour out.

-- Open the oven door and turn the loaf pan 180 degrees, now bake an additional 30 minutes (the lemon loaf will bake a total of 60 minutes)
+- Bake for 30 minutes.
+Open the oven door and turn the loaf pan 180 degrees, now bake an additional 30 minutes (the lemon loaf will bake a total of 60 minutes).
+When a toothpick comes out clean, it's done.
+Transfer to a wire rack, let it cool an hour.